-- For vehicles equipped with the Electronic Vehicle Information Center (EVIC), refer to "Lock Doors Automatically at 15 mph (24 km/h)" under "Personal Settings (Customer-Programmable Features)" in the "Electronic Vehicle Information Center (EVIC)," in Section 4 of this manual. - For vehicles not equipped with the EVIC, perform the following procedure:
+- For vehicles equipped with the Electronic Vehicle Information Center (EVIC), refer to "Electronic Vehicle Information Center (EVIC) - If Equipped/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information. - For vehicles not equipped with the EVIC, perform the following procedure:

-1. Close all doors and place the key in the ignition switch.
+1. Close all doors and place the Key Fob in the ignition switch.

-2. Cycle the ignition switch between LOCK and ON and then back to LOCK four times ending up in the LOCK position (do not start engine).
+2. Cycle the ignition switch between LOCK and ON and then back to LOCK four times ending up in the LOCK position (do not start the engine).

-3. Depress the power door LOCK switch to lock the doors.
+3. Press the power door LOCK switch to lock the doors.
+3. The transmission is in NEUTRAL or PARK.